 Our very first piece of advice: DON’T BE AFRAID OF BANKRUPTCY!
 It isn’t a moral failing; it is nothing more than a sound business decision.
 Bankruptcy is designed to give the honest person a fresh start.

 Why should you file for bankruptcy?
 Bankruptcy stops collection calls, lawsuits and wage garnishments.
-It erases debt.
+It provides some sort of debt relief.
 And believe it or not, bankruptcy can help your credit score (in the long run).
 It can help you get back on track to a well-financed retirement by ending your need to keep on paying and paying and paying on insurmountable short-term debt.
 Finally, believe it or not, studies by the Federal Reserve Bank of New York have shown that people who file for bankruptcy do better than those who don’t(!).

-Chapter 7 bankruptcy wipes out many kinds of debt, including:
+Chapter 7 bankruptcy wipes out many types of debt, including:

 - Credit card debt

 - Some older tax debts

 Some debts, such as child support and tax debt, can’t be eliminated through bankruptcy.
 Student loan debt can be, but it’s very rare.
 But eliminating other debts can give you the financial wherewithal to repay those more stubborn debts.